Cluster categories for marked surfaces: punctured case: Proof of Theorem

 For technical reasons, we add some new marked points on the boundary of $\surf$ as follows.
-Denote by $E$ the set of endpoints of $\gamma_1$ and $\gamma_2$ that are in $\M$.
-For every $P\in E$, we add two marked points on each side of $P$, denoted by $P_l', P_l''$ and $P_r', P_r''$ respectively, see Figure~\ref{fig:g1}.
+Let $E$ be the set of marked points $P$ in $M$ that are endpoints of $\gamma_1$ or $\gamma_2$.
+For each $P\in E$, we add two marked points on each side of $P$ on the boundary component containing $P$, denoted by $P_l', P_l''$ and $P_r', P_r''$ respectively, see Figure~\ref{fig:g1}.

 Let $\surf'$ be the new marked surface obtained from $\surf$ by adding these new marked points.
-Let $\R$ be the set of the red tagged curves for each $P\in E$ as in Figure~\ref{fig:g1}.
-Then the cutting $\surf'/\R$ is canonically homeomorphic to $\surf$ and $\T\cup\R$ is an admissible triangulation of $\surf'$, where $\T$ is an admissible triangulation of $\surf$.
+For each $P\in E$, let $\R_P$ be the set of tagged curves as in Figure~\ref{fig:g1}, where the right picture is for the case that $P$ is a unique marked point on a boundary component.
+Take $\R$ to be the disjoint union of $\R_P$ for $P\in E$.
+Note that any two tagged curves in $\R$ do not cross each other and the cutting $\surf'/\R$ is canonically homeomorphic to $\surf$.
+Hence $\T\cup\R$ is an admissible triangulation of $\surf'$.

 \begin{lemma} Under the notation above, we have

 \end{lemma}